-This is the value, as at the relevant date, of direct, indirect and synthetic equity exposures, guarantees and other capital support (other than holdings in Additional Tier 1 Capital and Tier 2 Capital instruments) in non-financial institutions (i.e. entities that do not meet the definition of 'financial institution' in APS 001) held by the reporting entity.
+This is the value, as at the relevant date, of direct, indirect and synthetic equity exposures, guarantees and other capital support in non-financial institutions (i.e. entities that do not meet the definition of 'financial institution' in APS 001) held by the reporting entity.